 DBT Therapists Chicago

-Dialectical Behavior Therapy (DBT) is a highly effective treatment for Eating Disorders, depression, self-injury, suicidality, anxiety, addictions, anger issues and Borderline Personality Disorder.
+Dialectical Behavior Therapy (DBT) is a highly effective treatment for Eating Disorders, depression, self-injury, suicidality, anxiety, anger issues and Borderline Personality Disorder.

 Developed in the late 1980s by psychologist Dr. Marsha Lineahan, there has been a host of research conducted over the past few decades to support its effectiveness in providing symptom reduction.

 DBT is a skills-based therapy, meaning that the treatment aims at helping individuals learn effective coping skills to better tolerate distress, regulate emotions, interact effectively in relationships and learn to be more present (mindfulness).

 At Cityscape Counseling, we tailor treatment to meet your specific needs.
 Dialectical behavior therapy in Chicago can either be incorporated into regular therapy sessions where applicable, or you can opt to work through the DBT skills curriculum with your DBT trained therapist in Chicago so that you can walk away with a toolbox packed with brilliant coping tools to help you manage panic attacks, depressive episodes, disordered eating, and self-harming.

 When was the last time that you paused for a minute and took note of your breath, your surroundings, and perhaps how you were feeling in your body?